7 tips to help teachers pronounce student names correctly

 Contact the family

 Most likely, the percent of students with a unique name will not reflect most of your class.
 One way to address your doubts about name pronunciation is to contact the family ahead of time.
 This may be a simple phone call to introduce yourself and ask how to pronounce the student’s name.
-Imagine how much a family will feel knowing that you took the time to connect with them.
+Then, imagine how much a family will feel knowing that you took the time to connect with them.

 The main office is often the first to meet new students during new registrations.
-During new school registration office hours, an interpreter is normally available to help with new registrations.
+During new school registration office hours, an interpreter is usually available to help with new registrations.
 Ask the interpreter to help with figuring out the names of students and their pronunciation.
 Furthermore, have the interpreter write down the pronunciation so that others can see it at a glance.
 Schools may train office personnel to do this regularly during their office hours.
 Teachers can also contact the office to inquire so that this can become the norm.

 Practice before the first day of class